NoirsCodingCorner/floating_animation/README.md

+Below is an updated version of your README with sections for the new icon and transformation features.
+You can update the gif URL below once you have your new asset ready.

+---

 # Flutter Shape Background

 A customizable Flutter package for creating animated and dynamic floating shapes as a background.
 Supports various shapes like circles, rectangles, triangles, and hearts with configurable properties like color, size, speed, direction, spawn rate, and opacity.

 This widget also supports seamless state changes, allowing the shapes to adapt dynamically without disrupting the animation.
 For example, you can change the shape mid-program, and the widget will continue running smoothly with the newly selected shape.
+Now with **icon support** and **additional transformations** such as slow rotation and pulsing opacity!

 Here are some examples of how it works: